-PSY 453 CLINICAL INTERNSHIP I (3 HRS.)
+PSY 453 - Clinical Internship I (3)

 Field experience in psychology related occupations such as local mental health centers, work with local counselors, or school psychologists.
 May be taken concurrently with PSY 463.
 Prerequisites: Psychology major, senior standing and permission of the instructor

+Prerequisite: Psychology major, senior standing and permission of the instructor .

-PSY 463 CLINICAL INTERNSHIP II (3 HRS.)
+PSY 463 - Clinical Internship II (3)

 A continuation of PSY 453.
 May be taken concurrently with PSY 453.
 Prerequisite: Psychology major, senior standing and permission of the instructor

-PSY 473 PSYCHOLOGY CAPSTONE DEMONSTRATION (3 HRS.)
+Prerequisite: Psychology major, senior standing and permission of the instructor .

+PSY 473 - Psychology Capstone Demonstration (3)

 This capstone will provide students the opportunities to integrate and synthesize previous coursework in psychology.
+Prerequisite:

-Prerequisite: All required coursework in Psychology core
+All required coursework in Psychology core